tgirke/GEN242/content/en/tutorials/rclustering/rclustering.md

 ##### Required packages

-The code sections of this tutorial make use of the following R/Bioc packages: `c("ggplot2", "gplots", "pheatmap", "RColorBrewer", "ape", "ComplexHeatmap", "scatterplot3d")`.
+The code sections in this tutorial make use of the following R/Bioc packages: `c("ggplot2", "gplots", "pheatmap", "RColorBrewer", "ape", "ComplexHeatmap", "scatterplot3d")`.
 If they are not available on a system, then they need to be installed with [`BiocManager::install()`](https://girke.bioinformatics.ucr.edu/GEN242/tutorials/rbasics/rbasics/#installation-of-r-rstudio-and-r-packages) first.

 ##### Using `hclust` and `heatmap.2`